 - 4. a) The final grade for a course will be based on the quality of a student's work including, where appropriate, essays and exercises, class tests, end of semester examinations, final examinations, reports, class participation, laboratory work, tutorial sessions, projects and field work. - b) Instructors must make known in writing, within the time limits set down in 13(b), the grading system to be used in the course.
-The written statement must include the relative weight which will be given to examinations, tests, written assignments and other means of evaluation.
+The written statement must include the relative weight which will be given to class and/or laboratory participation, examinations, tests, written assignments and other means of evaluation. [see No. 19(b)]